 Although the program varies by grade, the underlying philosophy remains the same.
 Students learn to appreciate and understand their natural environment through experience while developing the skills and attitudes required to both enjoy and excel in the outdoors.
-Developing leadership and bonding with other students are added benefits.

 Grades 4 and 5